agostonr/Laser-system/README.md

 Keeping in mind that one size might not fit all, the system is designed so that the logic for *drawing* the beams / particles is completely decoupled from the logic of the *lasers*.
 So much so in fact that all these are present as separate scripts that are attached to the prefabs inside the project.

 If you're just interested in learning how a system like this is implemented then the project itself and its documentation will prove very useful to you.
 Note that basic programming concepts and C# language constructs are not detailed inside the docs, however, links are included for the documentation.

+## About the docs

+The latex reference is exported as a _pdf_ file.

+See the html docs here.